larsgr/gene-id-mapping/docs/experiments.md

 This does not seem to be the tool I need.
 I believe the purpose of this tool is to check the quality of an annotation that has been lifted over.
 This can be useful for comparing different assemblies but is not so useful for comparing different existing annotations!

 The lifted-over annotations can be useful though, as they can be directly compared with tools that work within an assembly.
-In that case, it would be necessary take into account differences between the orinal and lifted over annotations.
+In that case, it would be necessary take into account differences between the original and lifted over annotations.

 Example: we want to compare **ref** with **target** but have to lift over **ref** before comparing.
 It could be that the assembly introduces differences but **ref_lifted** is identical to **target**.
 In that case `liftofftools variants` could be used to find differences caused by assembly differences.